TeamQuince/TeamQuinceNetwork/README.md

 The web services part of the application is deployed at Microsoft Azure and can be reched at: http://quince-network.azurewebsites.net/api/.

+The frontend application can be reached at: http://quince-network.dimitrov-bg.info/#/welcome.

 Sofia, August 2015